i9q2/LES-Presentation/README.md

-School presentation on systems of linear equations. \n Presentation was made using Mathematical Animation Engine: https://www.manim.community/
+School presentation on systems of linear equations.
+Presentation was made using Mathematical Animation Engine: https://www.manim.community/